urbanjost/M_intrinsics/md5/CONTINUATION.md

 for all but the first line both rules for free and fixed source files are satisfied.

-Fixed-format can use most printable characters in column 6 to indication continuation.
+Fixed-format can use most printable characters in column 6 to indicate continuation.
 One of the allowed characters is "&", which is the one and only character used by free-format.
 So using it obeys both rules.